processone/docs.ejabberd.im/content/developer/sql-schema.md

 # ejabberd SQL database schema

 This page explains ejabberd SQL database schema.
+We present the tables that might be in use, depending on your server configuration, together with a short explanation of the fields involved and their intended use.
+Tables are presented rougly grouped by related functionality.

-It is a work in progress, not all tables are documented yet.
+Consider this document a work in progress, not all tables are documented yet.

 * Will be reoplaced with the ToC
 {:toc}

+## Authentication

-## Table `users`
+### Table `users`
 Contains the information required to authenticate users.

 | Field                | Type             | Usage                                                                                   |